Infini RF aka ‘Fractional Microneedling RF’ vs. Fractional CO2 Laser Treatment

 Typically, 3 or more sessions required for the face.

-Both infini laser treatment and fractional CO2 laser treatment modalities are considered ‘aggressive’ with a period of downtime and potential complications.
+Both infini RF laser treatment and fractional CO2 laser treatment modalities require a period of downtime and potential risks.
 It is important to have a consultation with a highly qualified and experienced doctor before commencing on treatments.
 The doctor will usually advise you on which treatment modality is more suitable, how many sessions may be needed and the potential risks.

 Our doctors and skin aestheticians at Savant are highly trained and specialise in a range of energy-based treatments including ablative lasers and radiofrequency treatments and advanced anti-ageing.